About

 Ivey’s Entrepreneurship Program is one of the strongest in Canada.
 If a student is enrolled in the Entrepreneurship Stream, he/she gets access to venture capital firms, seasoned entrepreneurs and business community in London, which in turn can help develop a strong network.
 In addition, students can attend various workshops, boot camps and hackathons to help launch their businesses.
 New Venture Project, a capstone project for the Entrepreneurship Stream, offers students a structured approach to refine ideas, conduct market research and then pitch their idea to investors.

 If you choose to do the PKP (highly encouraged!), then the program will start end of February/ beginning of March.
-Otherwise, classes start mid-March, kicked off with the Orientation Week.
-Essentially the program can be divided in half – the first six months is what we call ‘Core’, followed by ‘Electives’ and ‘GLOBE’.
+Otherwise, classes start in early March, kicked off with the Orientation Week.
+Essentially the program can be divided in half – the first six months is what we call ‘Core’, followed by ‘Electives’ over the next six months.
 During Core, you have a set class schedule – typically with three classes a day, running from 8:20am until 1:00pm.
 Starting at the beginning of September, Electives are split into five periods and you can take between one and three classes per period depending on which and how many courses you want/need to take.
 International Study Trips happen during the third elective period and you will get a three-week break between the third and fourth elective periods (i.e. end of December to early January).
-The last two weeks of the program are called GLOBE and this module connects everything you’ve learned in the program to today’s real-world leadership challenges.

 A typical day at Ivey is very busy and consists of classes, group meetings, school work (case prep), career management, club/sports meetings and time with friends.
 Although for the most part a typical day remains consistently busy throughout the year, certain activities will be prioritized at different times during the year.
 For example, if you are applying to consulting or finance jobs, the September – October timeframe will be challenging as you will be preparing job applications, preparing for interviews, networking and attending information sessions, interviewing and trying to manage your school workload and other commitments.